richardsoj/LibreSignage/CONTRIBUTING.rst

   can be separated on different lines when declaring or calling the function.
-* It's often beneficial to use named arguments when calling a function if the function requires many arguments.
+* It's often beneficial to use named arguments when calling a function that requires many arguments.

 .. code-block::